JorreJ/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-pointers, arrays and strings poject
+pointers, arrays and strings pojects